 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the Urban Environment, Sustainability and Climate Change track also means that you will get to:

-Learn software (GIS and R) to analyse geospatial and quantitative data
+Apply GIS software and (optionally) learn R or Python to analyse geospatial and quantitative data

-Every year the urban environment, sustainability and climate change track students visit a different example of successfully implemented climate change resilience and sustainability initiative.
-For example, last year a field trip was organised to the Rotterdam Storm Barrier.
+Every year the urban environment, sustainability and climate change track students visit different examples of successfully implemented climate change resilience and sustainability initiatives, including Rotterdam Storm Surge Barrier and Amsterdam Circular Economy Districts.

 Link your thesis research to real-life ongoing projects